atzimas/kernel/README.md

     zig build-exe -target x86-freestanding -T linker.lds

-or, if you have a _fancy_ system:

-    make -j

 After successfully building the raw kernel 64-bit ELF image, run the helpful `scripts/make-iso` script to create a bootable